-And whilst the US food administration’s introduction to the Clean Plate Club might have had its place in the early 20th century, (promoting zero wastage of food) nowadays and in general, with no food rationings in sight in this 24/7 food parlour western world of ours, are we not clinging onto an outdated mantra – clean your plate because you never know when or where the next bite might be coming from?
+And whilst the US Food Administration’s introduction to the Clean Plate Club might have had its place in the early 20th century (promoting zero wastage of food), nowadays and in general, with no food rationing in sight in this 24/7 food parlour western world of ours, are we not clinging onto an outdated mantra – clean your plate because you never know when or where the next bite might be coming from?

 There is no doubt that overeating leads to obesity and diabetes with a massive impact on our wellbeing and vitality, however the truth is that focussing on portion control is working on fixing the symptom but not scratching the surface of the cause.